 You can format the external hard drive or USB drive to make it compatible with both Mac and Windows machines.
 This thing is still unknown for many users but doesn’t worry it’s not complex.

-If you are techy and use Windows and Mac computers frequently, then you might need to transfer data between Mac and PC.
+If you are tech savvy and use Windows and Mac computers frequently, then you might need to transfer data between Mac and PC.
 Windows and macOS filesystems are different and you might need to format the drive every time to use on both platforms.
-You don’t need to format the hard drive every time you can choose a filesystem while formating the drive so the hard drive or USB drive work on both Mac and PC
+You don’t need to format the hard drive every time you can choose a filesystem while formatting the drive so the hard drive or USB drive work on both Mac and PC

 FAT 32 Format

 This format is pretty old but supported and it’s not efficient as compared to NTFS.
 It doesn’t support big features but offers great compatibility which means it’s compatible with all versions of Windows.
 It can only support 4GB file size and up to 8TB hard drivers.
 It’s not capable to store files larger than 4GB.

 NTFS is a modern format system and Windows also uses this format for itself and for other non-removable drives by default.
 This format is also compatible with all versions of Windows but limited to none Windows OS as FAT32.